cisagov/ScubaGear/baselines/aad.md

 ## Assumptions

 The agency has created emergency access accounts in Azure AD and implemented strong security measures to protect the credentials of those accounts.
-Once created, those accounts should be placed into a group named “Emergency Users” or a similar name.
 Throughout Microsoft’s instructions, this entity is referred to as “emergency access or break-glass accounts.”
 Use the following Microsoft guidance to create and manage emergency access accounts.

 [Manage emergency access accounts in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/roles/security-emergency-access)